 The Blanton Museum is a two-story structure and one of the country’s major university art museums.
 It has a one-of-a-kind collection of around 18,000 antiquities and other modern artworks, making it one of the largest in Central Texas.
-American, Latin American art, European art, and prints and drawings form the heart of the collection, which is complemented by new purchases of contemporary works.
+American, and Latin American art, and European art, and prints and drawings form the heart of the collection, which is complemented by new purchases of contemporary works.

 Blanton is especially known for its contemporary and modern, American and Latin American art.
 Italian art and baroque paintings are other additions to the list.
-Displaying Edward Kelly’s Austin this museum exhibits art that is thought provoking, visually arresting and personally moving.
+Displaying Edward Kelly’s Austin this museum exhibits art that is thought-provoking, visually arresting and personally moving.

 The museum is located at the intersection of Martin Luther King Jr Boulevard and Congress Avenue.
 Tickets are available and you can check in for ticket prices and discounts.

-The first floor of the Blanton museum of art holds some of the finest contemporary art decors and even holds a painting of the George Bush second.
+The first floor of the Blanton museum of art holds some of the finest contemporary art decors and even holds a painting of George Bush second.